heroku/cli/packages/orgs-v5/README.md

 ## `heroku lock`

-prevent organization members from joining an app
+prevent team members from joining an app

 ```
 USAGE